harrycresswell/harry/content/articles/writing-a-year-in-review.md

 ## Why I write a review of my year

-I was drawn to the idea of writing an annual review after reading Atomic Habits by James Clear and James’s writing at [jameclear.com](https://jamesclear.com/).
+I was drawn to the idea of writing an annual review after reading Atomic Habits by James Clear, in which he proposes that habits are the compound interest of self-improvement and that success is the product of good daily habits.
+In other words, the effects of your habits multiple as you repeat them.

 James writes; “Improvement is not just about learning new habits, it’s also about fine-tuning them.
 Reflection and review ensures that you spend your time on the right things and make course corrections whenever necessary.“

-It very much boils down to these things:
+You could boil this down to the following:

-- Build good habits
+- Build good daily habits
 - Reflect to identify what’s working and what isn’t
-- Fine-tune, re-focus, drop ineffective habits
+- Where necessary; fine-tune, re-focus, drop ineffective habits
-- Improve and become the person you wish to become
+- Improve and become the person you wish to be

-Reflection gives you a better sense of perspective, makes you more self-aware and helps you identify areas in need of improvement.
+With reflection we get a better sense of perspective, we become more self-aware and identify areas in need of improvement.
 It helps you reframe your identity and become better at whatever it is you choose to do.

 ## How I write a review of my year